Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 ## Overview

 Spiking Neural Networks trained purely by backpropagation-through-time suffer from catastrophic forgetting when trained sequentially on new tasks.
 This project investigates whether a small, locally-trained "fast" synaptic pathway can reduce this forgetting.
 It also incorporates lightweight episodic replay to improve continual learning performance.
-The approach is inspired by Complementary Learning Systems theory (McClelland et al., 1995), where the hippocampus learns rapidly through local plasticity while the cortex consolidates knowledge more gradually.
+The approach is inspired by Complementary Learning Systems theory (McClelland et al., 1995).
+In this theory the hippocampus learns rapidly through local plasticity while the cortex consolidates knowledge more gradually.

 **Headline result:** on the Split-MNIST class-incremental benchmark (5 sequential tasks, 5 random seeds), average forgetting is reduced from